evolbioinfo/gotree/docs/commands/draw.md

   max: 100
 ```

-Fields omitted from the YAML file (or the file itself) fall back to full
+Attributes omitted from a field's YAML entry (or the field, or the file
-auto-detection/auto-coloring.
-A blank cell in the metadata file draws an
+itself) fall back to full auto-detection/auto-assignment.
+A blank cell in
+the metadata file draws an unfilled, grey-bordered marker for that
-unfilled, grey-bordered circle for that tip/field instead of a colored one.
+tip/field instead of a colored one.